The Virginal Meaning of the Body

-This is the ninth of a series of posts outlining St. John Paul’s thought on embodiment and sexuality.
-For the previous post in this series, go here.
+This is the ninth of a series of posts outlining St. John Paul II’s thought on embodiment and sexuality. to read the preceding article, please click here.

 Yet, conversely, the eschatological state of human life will also be qualitatively different from the present state of earthly life.
 As the Gospels make clear we will be ‘equal to angels’ and ‘sons of God’ (Lk.
 20:36), so that our future state can readily be described both as a ‘bodily spiritualization’ and as a ‘human divinization.’

-This virginal meaningfulness of the body should not be surprising when we recognize God’s relationship with humanity in its inherently spousal dimension, where God is understood as the Bridegroom of His people.
+This virginal meaningfulness of the body should not be surprising when we recognize and acknowledge God’s relationship with the human community according to its essentially spousal dimension, where God is understood as the Bridegroom of His people.
 The Old Testament is replete with examples representing the love of God for the people of God in essentially spousal terms, and the New Testament takes up this imagery and focuses it upon the relationship of Christ and the Church, where Christ is understood as the Bridegroom of the Church, His Bride.
 And, indeed, Christ draws the Church to Himself through an act of perfect self-giving love, a redemptive act that is spousal in character.
-St. John Paul says of this mystery of divine spousal love, ‘The history of God’s relationship to humanity is a history of spousal love,’ (see Verbi sponsa, 4:1) and further explains that by means of baptism the individual believer is ‘definitively placed within the new and eternal covenant, in the spousal covenant of Christ with the Church.’ (see Familiaris Consortio, 13:6) Then, within the unfolding of the history of the Church as Bride, individual believers provide a more or less compelling witness to this spousal mystery of Christ and the Church by living the Christian states of marriage and consecrated celibacy with fervour and authenticity.
+St. John Paul says of this mystery of divine spousal love, ‘The history of God’s relationship to humanity is a history of spousal love,’ and further explains that by means of baptism the individual believer is ‘definitively placed within the new and eternal covenant, in the spousal covenant of Christ with the Church.’
+Then, within the unfolding of the history of the Church as Bride, individual believers provide a more or less compelling witness to this spousal mystery of Christ and the Church by living the Christian states of marriage and consecrated celibacy with fervour and authenticity.
 Those in the married state live this mystery of divine spousal love by way of a sacramental signification of and participation in the mystery, and those in the celibate state live this same mystery by way of announcing its future oriented fulfilment in the resurrection of the body, thereby prefiguring the wedding feast of the lamb and drawing forth the kingdom of God.

 In the next post, we will focus upon the way St. John Paul presents this latter mystery, the life of voluntary continence chosen for the sake of the kingdom of God.